cosmos/ibc/spec/micro/README.md

 ### IBC-Lite

+In core IBC, the connection and channel handshakes serve to validate the clients are valid clients of the counterparty, ensure the IBC version and application versions are mutually compatible, as well as providing unique identifiers for each side to refer to the counterparty.

+Since we are removing handshakes in IBC lite, we must move some validation into a different layer (e.g. social consensus, application layer).

+The client validation that occurs in the connection handshake will be pushed into the social consensus layer.
+Thus, the connection will be identified by the (clientID-clientID) pair rather than a single connectionID.
+Note: that on a chainA, the client on chainA tracking chainB is a unique identifier.
+However, users may send from chainA on clientA to any number of clients on chainB; some of which may be tracking chainA but others may indeed be pointing to other chains.
+Sending a packet with an invalid (client-client) pair will be considered user error, and the packet flow is not guaranteed to complete or be safe.
+Thus, for a given clientA on chainA; the client-client pairs: `(clientA, clientB1), (clientA, clientB2), (clientA, clientB3)` all represent different trust models.
+IBC applications key on the channelID stored on their chain to determine the trust model of the packet data.
+For example, ICS-20 transfer will append the destination channel-id when receiving tokens as a sink zone.
+If the destination channel-id, only contained the destination client-id; this could potentially mix tokens that were coming in from different source clients; thus muddying the security model.

+To prevent this, we will append the counterparty client identifier to our own client identifier and use that as the channelID for our side.
+Thus for two chains: chainA and chainB, with respective clients: clientA and clientB, we will use the channelID: `clientA::clientB` for the channelID on chainA and the channelID: `clientB::clientA` on chainB.
+The specific separator used is not standardized here, as it is only necessary that a given implementation of IBC-Lite is capable of retrieving its on chain client-id from its own on chain channel-id while also providing a unique channel ID for every (client-client pair).
+Furthermore, such a separator isn't even necessary if there exists an out-of-band solution to ensure that only one (client-client) pairing for each on-chain client is possible (e.g. on-chain DNS or client registry).

 IBC lite will simply provide packet delivery between two chains communicating and identifying each other by on-chain light clients as specified in ICS-02 with application packet data being routed to their specific IBC applications with packet-flow semantics remaining as they were defined in ICS-04.
+The channelID derived from the clientIDs as mentioned above will tell the IBC router which chain to send the packets to and which chain a received packet came from, while the portID specifies which application on the router the packet should be sent to.

 Thus, once two chains have set up clients for each other with specific Identifiers, they can send IBC packets like so.